KickStart Breakfast Programme Terms and Conditions

 1. Eligible schools are defined as below:

-1. All New Zealand schools deciles 1-10 from primary through to secondary that are identified by the Directory of Educational Institutions at http://www.educationcounts.gov... are eligible to join the Programme;
+1. All New Zealand state and state-integrated primary through to secondary schools that are identified by the Directory of Educational Institutions at http://www.educationcounts.gov... are eligible to join the Programme;

 2. Satellite schools and Teen Parent Units which relate to the above-mentioned schools may also be eligible to join but will be subject to an individual review before they will be accepted on to the Programme at the sole discretion of The Partners; and